“A rising tide lifts all boats.” —John F. Kennedy

 Adding value is a two-way street.
 What SEN retains for administrative fees enables the Leadership Team to invest in additional educational programs and systems that benefit everyone.
 For example, there are plans in place to soon add a Project Management School and a Bath Remodeling course.
 So if you do your part by supporting our vendor partners with focused effort and increased sales, SEN can do more good for the group.

 Always remember, what’s good for the group is indeed good for individual members.
+The kitchen and bath member rebates you receive with SEN pay off.
 Because the resulting synergy allows all boats to rise.
 The power of one becomes the power of many!

 —The SEN Design Group